 The adrenal glands will also cause fat to accumulate in the belly as a survival protection mechanism in attempts to store future energy (fat) for the vital organs.

-Things that effect and stress your Adrenal glands:
+Things that affect and stress your Adrenal glands:

 Lack of Sleep